-The above video presentation is based on Dr. Bannister’s mile-stone book, An Oral-Formulaic Study of the Qur’an.
-Dr. Bannister is an adjunct research fellow at the Centre for the Study of Islam and Other Faiths, Melbourne School of Theology, and visiting lecturer at the Centre for Islamic Studies and Muslim-Christian Relations, London School of Theology, along with also serving as the Canadian director and apologist for Ravi Zacharias International Ministries in Toronto, Ontario.
+In the above video, Dr. Bannister unpacks his findings from his mile-stone book, An Oral-Formulaic Study of the Qur’an.
+Dr. Bannister is an adjunct research fellow at the Centre for the Study of Islam and Other Faiths, Melbourne School of Theology, and visiting lecturer at the Centre for Islamic Studies and Muslim-Christian Relations, London School of Theology, and is the director of Solas Centre for Public Christianity based in Scotland.

 The following is a book description of his An Oral-Formulaic Study of the Qur’an: